 Optigo Networks Blog

 There are goblins and ghouls that go bump in the night; and then there are BAS misconfigurations that give you a fright!
-This Halloween, we’ve collected some of your spookiest network horror stories.
+For the last few Halloweens, we’ve collected some of your spookiest network horror stories.
 Read on for stories of:

 What’s the problem with a “one-size fits all” solution?
 It usually fits nothing.

 That’s why Optigo Connect networks are highly customizable and adaptive.
 With a wide variety of ways to alter the network design, Optigo can support all different building types.